- 1 small butternut squash (1-1/2 pounds), peeled, seeded and cut into 1/4-inch slices

 - 1/4 teaspoon ground nutmeg

 - 1 package (17.3 ounces) frozen puff pastry, thawed

-- Preheat oven to 400°.
-Place squash slices on baking sheet coated with cooking spray.
+- Place squash slices on baking sheet coated with cooking spray.
 Lightly spritz with cooking spray.
-Bake 15 minutes or until tender.
+Bake at 400° for 15 minutes or until tender.

 - In a large skillet, saute onion in oil until tender.
 Stir in the spinach, garlic and nutmeg.
 Cook and stir for 2 minutes; set aside.

 - Unfold one pastry sheet onto a lightly floured surface.
 Roll out into a 14-in. square.
-Press onto bottom and up sides of a greased 9-in. springform pan, allowing excess pastry to drape over edges.
+Press onto the bottom and up the sides of a greased 9-in. springform pan, allowing the excess pastry to drape over the edges.
 Brush with reserved egg mixture.

 - Layer with half of the squash, cheese mixture and spinach.
 Repeat layers.
 Roll out the remaining pastry into a 10-in. square; place over filling.
 Trim edges; fold the bottom pastry over the top and press edges to seal.
 Reroll pastry trimmings.
 Cut out with a small leaf cookie cutter; place on torte.
 Brush pastry with egg mixture.